Skip to main content

 • HTTPS required for all public endpoints

-• HTTP allowed for private/local addresses - enforced at the native layer via DNS resolution at request time
+• HTTP allowed for private/local addresses - enforced via DNS resolution at both sync time and Test Connection

 • Non-standard ports are supported (e.g., https://my-server.com:8443/api)